Product Review: The Body Shop Seaweed Skin Care Range

 Let’s get into my take on this range!

 *This post may contain affiliate links.
 It means if you purchase using them, I may receive a small commission at no extra cost to you!
-Please see my disclosure policy for more info.*
+Please see my legal notices for more info.*

 I bought the seaweed skin care set through my friend, who is a rep for The Body Shop.
 I wanted to try some of their products after seeing lots of positive review on other sites.
 The seaweed range is for people with combination/oily skin, which is perfect for me as that’s exactly what I have!